initcron/cicd-labs/chapters/jenkinsfile.md

 Here you will learn how to make changes in master branch by using code reviews and pull requests.
 Previously you are trying to push changes to master branch after creating branch protection policy, but now your are going to do it in right way.

-Create a branch `readme` using  command below,
+Create a branch `readme` using  command following,
 ```
 git checkout -b readme
 ```
 Once you create branch `readme` using git checkout, it will create and switch the branch from master to readme.

 you make some changes in `README.md` file  and commit those changes.
-Once you commit the changes, now push that to readme branch using below commands.
+Once you commit the changes, now push that to readme branch using following commands.
 ```
 git status
 git commit -am "added application info"